 - Cancer and other tumors can cause nerve pain.
 As they grow, tumors can press on the surrounding nerves.
 Cancers can also grow out of the nerves themselves.
 Sometimes, treatments for cancer -- such as chemotherapy drugs -- can damage the nerves, leading to pain.

 - HIV can cause painful nerve damage.
-Nerve pain affects up to 40% of people with HIV, and nerve pain in the hands and feet is often the first symptom that appears.
+Nerve pain affects up to one-third of people with HIV, and nerve pain in the hands and feet is often the first symptom that appears.
 Treatment with antiretroviral drugs can also lead to nerve damage that causes pain.

 - Diabetes is a common cause of nerve damage in the U.S. Over time, high levels of glucose in the blood (blood sugar) can injure the nerves.